Ever wonder what the differences are between term and whole life insurance? Wondering which is better for you?

 As my business accountant explained to me, you can always get a term life insurance policy and then open a brokerage account for your investing.
 It’s unlikely the policy issuer is going to invest you into funds that are cheaper than Vanguard or Fidelity (this is not even counting their fees!).
 It’s unlikely they will be as simple as a three-fund portfolio, and it’s unlikely you will have a strong understanding of how it will fit in your portfolio.

 If you don’t want to do it yourself, the worst case is that you can stick it with a robo-advisor and pay their extra fees (only around 0.25%).

 As for the tax benefits, the death benefit on any life insurance policy is tax-free.
-That's true for all policies, term or permanent.
+That’s true for all policies, term or whole.

 That leaves the investment portion.
 Is it better to invest through a whole life policy or do it yourself?

 All things being equal, long term capital gains rates on your investments are just 20% (or less).
-Is 20% at the back end better or worse than a little siphoning off along the way?
-That's hard to know… but I do want to throw in a curveball that may make it a moot point.
+Is 20% at the back end better or worse than a little siphoning off some amount for fees along the way?
+That’s hard to know… but I do want to throw in a curveball that may make it a moot point.

 There are special tax rules when it comes to inheritance.
 If you are passing assets to heirs, there is a step-up in basis.
 If you have significant gains in your investments, your heirs will get a higher basis and thus lower their taxes because the gains will have “disappeared.” (estate taxes may apply though)

 Lastly, since you’ll be saving on fees by investing the funds yourself, and your money will grow faster without the drag of fees; it could even overcome the tax benefits of the death benefit from a whole life policy.

 Which Life Insurance Is Best on Its Own?